Sommos/python_binary_search_visualiser/README.md

     <img src="image0.png" width="800"/>
 </p>

-This program is to test a basic binary search algorithm, and include a visualiser.
+This program is to test a basic binary search algorithm, and include a simple visualiser that updates in real time.

 # Contribution